-On Tuesdays, Brite Chapel worship (11 a.m.) is followed by Community Conversation and lunch.
-These are meaningful gatherings during which students, faculty, and staff share food and fellowship, listen and learn in a more informal setting, and address together issues of importance to the community.
+On Tuesdays at 11:00 am, Brite and TCU students, faculty, staff, the Fort Worth community, and beyond are gather for Brite Chapel Worship Experience.
+The first Tuesday of the month, the community gathers at 7:00 p.m. for Community Conversation.
+These are meaningful gatherings during which students, faculty, and staff listen and learn in a more informal setting, and address together issues of importance to the community.
 On Thursdays at 11 a.m., we convene for a casual Coffee Hour in Weatherly Hall, which serves as a student lounge and gathering space.
 Occasional gatherings include faculty colloquies, guest lectures, and special events.

 Student associations play an active role in cultivating community life.
 Students organize activities, provide leadership in worship, and partner in student groups around shared concerns.